LexiFi/ocaml-sbom/README.md

 $ opam install ocaml-sbom
 ```

+To run `ocaml-sbom`, you'll need `opam` even if you obtained a
+pre-built `ocaml-sbom` executable.
+However, you only need the bare
+`opam` command.
+No need to install an OCaml compiler or any Opam packages.

 ## Usage

 The target project must ship with one or several Opam files.
 These are